Cowboy Trivia

 Eating utensils were called eatin' irons.

-The flank rider is the rider who rides near the back of a herd or cattle.
+The flank rider was the rider who rode near the back of a herd or cattle.

 Jack rabbits can run up to forty-five miles an hour.